Subject and object pronouns

 4. We like to bring ___ to the zoo. = L1

-5. you never help ___ with my homework. = L1
+5. You never help ___ with my homework. = L1

 6. We see ___ every day. = L1